Satellite Quantum Communications: Fundamental Bounds and Practical Security

-We start from the rate $R(\theta)$ of Eq.~(\ref{ratePOSTS}) for the case of pilot-guided post-selected heterodyne protocol, specified for night-time uplink.
-We assume the protocol parameters given in Table~\ref{tablePARAMETERS} for collective attacks, the physical parameters in Table~\ref{tableMODELS}, and setup~$(3)$ from Table~\ref{setups}.
-For our numerical investigation, we consider a satellite at $h=155~$km.
-Because of the lower altitude, we have a total transit time of just $t_{\text{T}}\simeq364$~s and a quantum transit time of $t_{\text{Q}}\simeq60$~s.
-The latter allows the parties to distribute 3 blocks of size $10^{8}$ with a clock of $C=5~$MHz.
-The orbital slices associated to each $20$~s-long block are given by
+Because of the lower altitude, we have a total transit time of just $t_{\text{T}}\simeq295$~s, an effective transit time of $t_{\text{E}} \simeq123$~s, and a quantum transit time of $t_{\text{Q}}\simeq40$~s.
+The latter allows the parties to distribute 4 blocks of size $10^{8}$ with a clock of $C=10~$MHz (and these blocks may be data-processed in $\simeq24$~s, which is enough for the last sector of the orbit by assuming highly-performant error-correcting codes).
+The orbital slices associated with the $10$~s-long blocks are

-Both the rate $R(\theta)$ and the slices are shown in Fig.~\ref{UPPP} .
+Both the rate $R(\theta)$ and the slices are shown in Fig.~\ref{UPPP}.